-Our Railway Heritage Park is located in the heart of Sharbot Lake village at the junction of the old Canadian Pacific Railway and Kingston and Pembroke rail lines.
+Our Railway Heritage Park is located in the heart of the village of Sharbot Lake, Ontario at the junction of the Canadian Pacific Railway and Kingston and Pembroke rail lines.

-Enjoy a history of the caboose and learn about the railway heritage of Central Frontenac.
+Afterwards please enjoy a history of the caboose and learn about the rich railway heritage along the Central Frontenac Railway Heritage Walkway Tour.

 Have your picture taken with our cut-out train and conductor!